Welcome

 Ravi agrees in writing, signed by both parties, to grant Sarah a right of way across his garden for the rest of her life.
 He does not use a deed.
 Sarah pays Ravi £500.
 Is Sarah’s right legal or equitable?

-Answer: Sarah’s right is equitable.
+Sarah’s right is equitable.
 An easement (right of way) must be for a duration equivalent to a freehold (forever) or leasehold (fixed term) to be capable of being legal (s.1(2)(a) LPA 1925).
 A right ‘for life’ is an uncertain duration, so it cannot be legal (s.1(3) LPA 1925).
-Even if it were for a capable duration, it was not created by deed, although the written contract may satisfy the requirements for creating an equitable interest.
+Even if for a capable duration, the absence of a deed would prevent it taking effect at law, though the signed writing may create a specifically enforceable contract giving rise to an equitable easement.

 FORMALITIES